 - Pain in your nipple or shooting pains in your breast

-- Breastfeed often from the breast that has the plugged duct: Feed your baby from the side that has the plugged duct first.
+- Breastfeed every 2 hours from the breast that has the plugged duct.
+This will help loosen the blocked duct and get your milk moving.
+Feed your baby from the side that has the plugged duct first.
 Frequent breastfeeding may remove the blockage in your milk duct.

-- Position your baby to help empty milk from the plugged duct: Hold your baby so that his nose is pointing toward the area of your breast with the plugged duct.
+- Position your baby to help empty milk from the plugged duct.
+Hold your baby so that his or her chin is pointing toward the area of your breast with the plugged duct.
 This helps drain breast milk from the plugged duct.

 What can I do to help prevent a plugged duct?

-- Your breast is red, very swollen or hard, painful, and feels warm or hot.
+- Your breast is red, swollen or hard, painful, and feels warm or hot.

 - You have a new tender lump in the same area that you have had a lump before.